Slmbyn/StratTester/README.md

 ![Past Tests](Wireframes/pasttests.png)
 # User Stories
 - AAU I want to be able to view stock related news
-- AAU I want to test various trading strategies
+- AAU I want to be able to select a stock, trading strategy and date then see what the result (profit/loss) would have been
 - AAU I want to view my past tests

 # Goals